kernel-community/services/CONTRIBUTING.md

 _Yarn_: Make sure that Yarn 1 is [installed](https://classic.yarnpkg.com/en/docs/install) with version >= `1.22.0`.

-### Code organization

-This is a [monorepo](https://danluu.com/monorepo/) using `yarn workspaces` with each workspace in the customary `packages` folder.

 ### Setup

 Go to our [staging site](https://staging.wallet.kernel.community) and create a new wallet.
 Use this staging wallet for local development, as your local environment will default to using the staging auth and storage services.
-This means you have less to set up and can get going with two commands.
+It may feel weird at first, but it means you have less to set up and worry about.

 Fork the repo to your GitHub account, check it out locally and run: